atomisthq/docs/docs/user-guide/rug/commands.md

 [rugconv]: conventions.md

 The `#!typescript handle` method takes a single argument, a `#!typescript HandlerContext` instance.
 This gives you access to a [path expression engine][pxe] to query your organization's projects.
-The method must return either a `#!typescript Plan`.
+The method must return a `#!typescript Plan`.

 [pxe]: path-expressions.md

-Let's start by explaining `#!typescript ResponseMessage` as it is the simpler.
+A `#!typescript Plan` can contain messages and instructions.
+Let's start by explaining messages.
 A message represents a set of presentable content and/or actions displayed to the user in response to invoking the command.
+There are a few different types of messages.
-By default, the message will be routed to the caller, from the place where the user issued the command:
+In the above example we see the use of a `#!typescript ResponseMessage`.  `#!typescript ResponseMessage`s are intended to be used when responding to a user message in chat.
+By default, a `#!typescript ResponseMessage` will be routed to the caller, from the place where the user issued the command:

 ```typescript
 handle(response: Response<any>): Plan {